SLSCU/JD-agg-network/README.md

 <img src="motivation.png" width="60%">

-This work presents a novel framework (B) for learning job title representations by using job description (JDs), bypassing the traditional dependence on skill extraction (A).
+This work presents a novel framework for learning job title representations by using job description (B), bypassing the traditional dependence on skill extraction (A).

 # Training dataset & Evaluation dataset